 FORCE PLAY AT THE PLATE

 Home plate shall be played similarly to 1st base.
-The fielder must be touching home plate and catch the ball before the base runner touches the rubber mat, and then as long as the base runner has crossed the commitment line he shall be immediately called out.
-The fielder shall attempt to use the front part of the plate and the base runner shall attempt to use the back part of the plate.
+The fielder must be touching home plate and catch the ball before the base runner touches the “home plate area” (as defined below), and then as long as the base runner has crossed the commitment line he shall be immediately called out.
+The fielder shall use home plate and the base runner shall attempt to use the orange painted safety base, but may tag home plate in an effort to avoid a collision.
 The base runner and fielder shall make every effort to avoid a collision.
 Intentional lowering of the shoulder prior to impact by the runner will be an automatic out, and the base runner will be ejected and will be suspended for one game.
-Sliding is only permitted to avoid a collision
+Sliding is not permitted into home plate, but the runner's primary objective is to avoid any collisions with the catcher.
+If a runner slides into home plate or collides with the catcher he will be called out, unless the umpire deems the slide or collision unavoidable.

 BUNTING and Half Swings